 Depending on the scientific branch within which the thesis is developed, the following steps are aimed at analyzing the results of the application of the methodology.

-For this, a chapter is elaborated that is generally called “Analysis of Results”, whose function is indicated by its name.
+To do this, a chapter is elaborated that is usually called “Analysis of Results”, whose function is indicated by its name.
 In other research, this is an interpretive chapter.